IvoryCloudOps/regional-distribution-operations-platform/README.md

 ```

 GitHub Actions uses AWS OIDC federation for temporary credentials rather than long-lived AWS access keys.

+> **CI note:** AWS-authenticated Terraform plan workflows were validated while the environment and GitHub OIDC role were active.
+Because the AWS environment was intentionally destroyed after validation, later workflow runs that require AWS authentication will fail unless the supporting AWS resources are recreated.

 The project does **not** currently include an automated Terraform apply workflow.